sarac6/testPREDICTSDatabasePaper2.0/ReadMe.md

 R | contains R scripts with function definitions reports | contains RMarkdown files that document the analysis or report on results
 tmp | contains temporary files for terra applications

+## N.B.
+At this stage this is a repo where I am starting thinkering with data, models and analisys, as you may be aware I have never done much of it before.
+So if you feel you would like to throw advices, suggestions and even mild insult at my code, markdown etc. please do, anything that could helping me making progress is welcome!